cucumber/docs/content/docs/bdd/myths.md

 We see plenty of teams who try to leave the work of identifying examples and turning them into formulated scenarios to a single individual on the team.

 That's not BDD.
-Discovery work needs to be done collaboratively, bringing together representatives of the different specialists who all need to share understanding about what will be built.
+Discovery work needs to be done _collaboratively_, bringing together representatives of the different specialists who all need to share understanding about what will be built.

 # Using Cucumber means you're doing BDD